 A. Avoiding Understatement of Costs and Expenses

-• Failure to adjust costs results in overstated profits and misleading financial data.
+- Failure to adjust for these increases results in overstated profits and distorted cost structures.

 B. Realistic Asset Valuation